 Reputable SEO companies can provide guidance about which factors to consider vis-a-vis your business goals when you’re investing in organic search.

-If you’re trying to optimize for search on your own, it’s critical to make sure that you truly have the in-house resources you need to support each area of SEO.
+If you’re trying to optimize for search on your own, it’s critical to make sure you truly have the in-house resources you need to support each area of SEO.
 You’ll need to account for those resources in your annual budget.

 It’s all too common to assume marketers should be able to “add SEO” to their already brimming plate of responsibilities.
 Instead of making this common mistake, proactively put resources to SEO as though you were building something entirely new (which, if you haven’t invested in SEO as a marketing channel before, you are).